Predicting Stellar Parameters of Massive Stars from Light Curves with Machine Learning

 Prior studies have shown that massive star light curves may carry information about fundamental stellar parameters. \citet{blomme2011} first discussed that the red noise components of three O star samples seemed to potentially contain stellar information and speculated on the physical mechanism.
 In this context, ``red noise'' refers to the stochastic low-frequency variability observed in massive stars.
 Subsequent work with larger samples from K2 and TESS \citep{bowman2019, bowman2020, anders2023} further demonstrated that the fitted red noise components correlated with stellar parameters, such as effective temperature and spectroscopic luminosity.
 Hence, this red noise is thought to arise from physical processes such as internal gravity waves launched by core convection \citep{bowman2023}, waves and/or granulation generated by subsurface convection \citep{cantiello2021, schultz2022}, or wind instability \citep{krticka2021}, and therefore may encode meaningful information about stellar structure and evolution.
 However, these studies primarily established associations rather than predictive models, leaving open the question of how fully such red noise can be leveraged to understand massive star processes.

 Independently, numerous studies have demonstrated the predictive power of stellar light curves across a variety of contexts and datasets.
 For classification tasks, deep learning architectures have shown particular promise, with convolutional neural networks (CNNs) effectively capturing both spatial and temporal patterns in astronomical time-series data \citep{pasquet2019, neira2020, cui2024}.
 Beyond classification, light curves have also proven valuable for regression tasks aimed at predicting stellar parameters.
-Both traditional algorithms and modern deep learning approaches have successfully extracted stellar parameters from light curve data of stars cooler than O and B types \citep{miller2015, blancato2022}.
+Both traditional algorithms and modern deep learning approaches have successfully extracted physical parameters such as rotation period and surface gravity directly from light curves in stars cooler than O and B stellar types \citep{miller2015, blancato2022, kamai2025}.